pstiasny/VITABS/doc/index.md

 Starting VITABS
 ---------------
-To launch the application you need Python 2 and the curses library.

-Start the program in the terminal
+Start the program in the terminal:

-    python2 vitabs.py
+    vitabs

 Interface overview